Policies and Standards

 Students are classified as follows:

-A student enrolled in 12 or more units.
+Full-time Student: A student enrolled in 12 or more units for a primary term.

 No previous enrollment record recorded at Golden West College.